The objective is to develope the basics understanding of following concepts:

-As given in the earlier Chapter tittled Enthalpy Entropy and 2nd law of thermodynamics
+As given in the earlier Chapter titled Enthalpy Entropy and the second law of thermodynamics.

 The one of the purpose of mollier chart is to determine the work done and the power of steam turbine by finding from the chart the values of enthalpy and entropy.